webmastersmith/WGU_Cloud_Computing/D335_Intro_Programming_Python/Intro_Python.md

 # https://docs.python.org/3/library/functions.html#slice
 # returns copy. does not mutate.
 If it's a list, will return copy of items in a list.
 a = [1,2,3,4,5]
-num = 12345 # convert to string, then slice.
 b = a[:] # shallow copy object.
 Same as a.copy() a[1:4] # [2,3,4] -inclusive, exclusive. returns list.
 a[:4] # [1,2,3,4] -same as 0:4, returns list.